 Insert the following text as shown.

+(CID208)-If any of the following condition is true:

--When dot1IRMActivated is true or dot11DeviceIDActivated is true,
+-When dot1IRMActivated is true and IRM Active field in the Extended RSN Capabilities field from the peer is 1.

+When dot11DeviceIDActivated is true and Device ID Active field in the Extended RSN Capabilities field from the peer is 1 ,

 PTK is composed of the Key Confirmation Key (KCK), Key Encryption Key (KEK), Temporal Key (TK) and the Key Derivation Key (KDK) which are derived as follows (see Table 12-11 (Integrity and key wrap algorithms)):

 KCK = L(PTK, 0, 256)